 At the Center for Innovation in Global Health we aim to spread awareness of global health opportunities open to students across the Stanford University campus.
-Although CIGH does not offer research funding or study abroad opportunities for undergraduate students, there are other departments and centers on campus that do.
+Although CIGH does not offer study abroad opportunities for undergraduate students, there are other departments and centers on campus that do.
 Below is a curated list of opportunities available to Stanford students.
 Please reach out to the specific office or center for more information about the opportunity listed.

 Haas Center for Public Service